Keval-pandya/Deep_Learning_Portfolio/Gender Detection/Readme.md

 **Note: Python 2.x is not supported**

 Make sure `pip` is linked to Python 3.x  (`pip -V` will display this info).

+## Training
+You can download the dataset I gathered from Google Images from this [link](https://github.com/arunponnusamy/gender-detection-keras/releases/download/v0.1/gender_dataset_face.zip) and train the network from scratch on your own if you are interested.
+You can add more images and play with the hyper parameters to experiment different ideas.

+### Additional packages
+* scikit-learn
+* matplotlib

+Install them by typing `pip install scikit-learn matplotlib`